Does Moss Grow In The Sun?

 How much sun does moss need?

-The amount of sun each type of moss needs depends wholly on the species of moss you intend to grow.
-Some types of moss prefer primarily shaded areas and low-light environments.
-While other species of moss prefer to be cultivated in areas with direct sun for hours of the day, it's essential to determine which type of moss you will grow to ensure your moss gets just the right amount of sun each day.
+While other moss species prefer to be cultivated in areas with direct sun for hours of the day, it's essential to determine which type of moss you will grow to ensure your moss gets just the right amount of sun each day.

-Here's a post about hair cap moss for your garden, maybe you'll find it interesting.
+Here's a post about hair cap moss for your garden; maybe you'll find it interesting.

 What does moss need to grow in the sun?

 There aren't any magic tricks or unique formulas to growing moss in the sun.
 To help moss flourish in the sun, you need an environment with sufficient moisture and soil that is not waterlogged.
-Moss has shallow roots meaning it doesn't require fertilizer or rich soil to survive.

-There are multiple options available when choosing a type of moss that will grow in the sun.
 Some species prefer indirect, while others can endure direct sunlight.
-It's essential to be mindful of the area you will grow moss and just how much light that area will receive in a day.
+Be mindful of where you will grow moss and how much light that area will receive daily.

 Leucobryum glaucum

-Also known as Pincushion moss, Leucobryum glaucum prefers moderate amounts of shade and partial sun.
 This moss earned its name due to the cushion-like mounds it forms during cultivation.

 Pincushion moss